seankhom/seankhom.github.io/index.md

 Welcome to my site!

 ## Professional Interest
+I am a GNC Engineer at NASA Johnson Space Center, previously a Software Engineer at Airbus.
-I am currently a Software Engineer, primarily doing spacecraft simulation and modeling work using languages and tools such as MATLAB/Simulink, Rust, and STK.
+I am interested in primarily doing spacecraft simulation and modeling work using languages and tools such as MATLAB/Simulink, Rust, and STK.

 ## Publications